sugarlabs/musicblocks/README.md

 tools for exploring musical and mathematical concepts in an integrative and fun way.

-**Refer the following sections below to get familiar with this awesome project:**
+**Refer the following sections below to get familiar with this project:**

 * [Running Music Blocks](#RUNNING_MUSIC_BLOCKS)
 * [How to set up a local server](#HOW_TO_SET_UP_A_LOCAL_SERVER)